ecoffey/breadboard/README.md

 ### Where are the tests?

 It's a sketch!
-I <3 TDD but sometimes you just really need to vommit out all the ideas in your head before they get away.
+I <3 TDD but sometimes you just really need to vomit out all the ideas in your head before they get away.

 ### Feedback?